Corruption in Pakistan: Present

 were levelled against him during that time.
-In the Index, 180 countries across the world are scored on a scale of 0 ("highly corrupt") to 100 ("very clean") according to how honest their public sectors are perceived to be; a high score indicates a perception of an honest public sector.
+During those years, the Index scored 180 countries across the world on a scale of 0 ("highly corrupt") to 100 ("very clean") according to how honest their public sectors are perceived to be; a high score indicates a perception of an honest public sector.

 Adil Gillani, an advisor for TI Pakistan, observed in 2012 that if Pakistan checked the menace of corruption and ensured good governance, it would not require a single penny from the outside world.
 The 2008–2013 PPP-led coalition government was criticised as being the most corrupt in the country's history.
 The free and powerful local media in Pakistan exposed various cases of corruption during the government's tenure including cases of bribery and corruption in government-owned enterprises like Pakistan International Airlines and Pakistan Railways.

 On 29 March 2012, a civilian resident of Johar Town Lahore, Tariq Ahmed, filed a court petition in the Lahore High Court, seeking to hear the case of disqualification of Prime Minister Yousaf Raza Gillani.
 The plea was filed in the High Court in which the petitioner took the stance that "Fauzia Gillani— spouse of Prime Minister Gillani received loans of millions of rupees from the Agriculture Development Bank Ltd (ADB) and the National Bank of Pakistan for the two mega-corporations owned by the Gillani family of which Fauzia Gillani served both megacorporations as executive director.
 None of the loans of millions of rupees were paid back to the banks.
 When the disqualification petition was put to rest by the ruling of the Speaker of the National Assembly Dr Fehmida Mirza citing that the petition did not hold ground, Gillani was convicted on the charges of Contempt of Court.
 Gillani became Pakistan's first Prime Minister to be convicted while holding office and was later sentenced and disqualified.
 Gillani is prudently criticised for a prolonged era of stagflation, in which fundamental economic problems were ignored, the government was mismanaged and corruption was endemic.

-In the 2024 Corruption Perceptions Index, Pakistan received a score of 27, where the best-scoring country in the region (Note: The Asia Pacific countries: Afghanistan, Australia, Bangladesh, Bhutan, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, North Korea, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, South Korea, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) received a score of 84, the average score was 44 and the worst-scoring country received 16.
-Worldwide, the best score was 90, the average score was 43, and the worst score was 8.
+In the 2025 Corruption Perceptions Index, Pakistan received a score of 28, positioning the country at 136 out of 182 nations globally.
+By comparison, the best-scoring country in the region (Note: The Asia Pacific countries: Afghanistan, Australia, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, North Korea, South Korea, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, Vietnam) received a score of 84, the average score was 45 and the worst-scoring country received 15.
+Worldwide, the best score of the 182 countries evaluated that year was 89, the average score was 42, and the worst score was 9.